mattmaynes2/aria/reports/proposal/proposal.md

 Assisted mode allows the server to make decisions, but will continue to receive user direction about expected behaviour.
 The system will record all user interactions, using them for behaviour prediction.
 The system makes its own decisions, while still accepting feedback from the user.
-If the system makes a decision that a user does not agree with, the user can reject that decision.

 #### Central Control Server